 They've attacked and convicted the president before they even start.

-Remember, we heard from these committees, uh with Mr. Whitaker and Mr. Barr that they should be questioned because of their bias, because they made a comment or wrote a memo about the Mueller investigation.
+Remember, we heard from these committees, Mr. Whitaker and Mr. Barr, that they should be questioned because of their bias, because they made a comment or wrote a memo about the Mueller investigation.

-It's an absolute outrage, and every member of the Judiciary Committee should demand a hearing, hold them in there and question about it.
+It's an absolute outrage, and every member of the Judiciary Committee should demand a hearing, haul them in there, and question about it.

 Think about this.

-He still has an interest in these ongoing uh lawsuits against President Trump.
+He still has an interest in these ongoing lawsuits against President Trump.

-Is he now going to use congressional resources to advance the investigation and the interests of his clients in the United States?
+Is he now going to use congressional resources to advance the investigation and the interests of his clients in the presidential?

 Well, it wouldn't surprise us, would it?

-Uh Greg Jarrett, uh I look if you want to talk about the emoluments clause, that's fine, but there's also another issue, and that is the Freedom of Information Act information that came out as it relates to Anthony Wiener's laptop and James Comey's actions just before the election when they found these emails that they didn't know existed, but they were on that laptop.
+Greg Jarrett, look, if you want to talk about the emoluments clause, that's fine, but there's also another issue, and that is the Freedom of Information Act information that came out as it relates to Anthony Weiner's laptop and James Comey's actions just before the election when they found these emails that they didn't know existed, but they were on that laptop.

 They were classified, and they're having email exchanges with State Department officials that are offering something of value if they would declassify them after the fact.